derchrischkya/elastic-certification/README.md

 - Sort the results of a query by a given set of requirements
 - Implement pagination of the results of a search query
 - Define and use index aliases
-- Define and use a search elastic-certification
+- Define and use a search template

 4. Data Processing
 - Define a mapping that satisfies a given set of requirements